 Winter Call of Sonoran Desert

-Native to the Sonoran Desert, but now living in the Arizona highlands pinyon-juniper habitat of Sedona, in winter I yearn for these sere landscapes.
+I now live in the Arizona highlands pinyon-juniper habitat of Sedona; but I am a Native of the Sonoran Desert.
+And in winter, I yearn for these sere desert landscapes.

-Paradoxically these prickly, spikey sere plantscapes are dense with the life-filled presence of wintering birds.
-As I slow down and focus on details of the surprising variety of plant life, the abundance of life in this harsh aridity comes into stark relief.
+I slow down and focus on details of the surprising variety of plant life.
+Suddenly, the abundance of life in this harsh aridity comes into stark relief.
 I hone my appreciation.

 An inner peace walks with me as I meander out of the garden.